ZebraDevs/flow/README.md

 };
 ```

-You can represent create a wrapper with an equivalent effective size object which looks like:
+You can represent create a wrapper (with an equivalent effective size) which looks like:

 ```c++
 struct MyMessageDispatch